NWU-NISL-Fuzzing/upbeat/README.md

-# UPBEAT (Updating)
+# Upbeat (Updating)

-UPBEAT is a fuzzing tool to generate random test cases for bugs related to input checking in Q# libraries.
+Upbeat is a fuzzing tool to generate random test cases for bugs related to input checking in Q# libraries.
 It leverages open-source Q# code samples to synthesize test programs.
 It frames the test case generation as a constraint satisfaction problem for classical computing and a quantum state model for quantum computing to produce carefully generated subroutine inputs to test if the input-checking mechanism is appropriately implemented.

 ## Install